 Enscape helps designers adapt to a post-pandemic world

 Using Enscape, architectural and design firms can quickly adjust to new demands without losing their stride.
 Features like real-time rendering, BIM syncing, collaborative annotations, and VR give all the power needed to get designs done from anywhere.
-And since it plugs directly into Revit, SketchUp, Rhino, ArchiCAD, and Vectorworks and is simple to use, there’s no friction when integrating it into workflows, onboarding staff, or sharing models with clients.
+It's simple to use, and since it plugs directly into Revit, SketchUp, Rhino, Archicad, and Vectorworks, there’s no friction when integrating it into workflows, onboarding staff, or sharing models with clients.

 Real-time rendering is a current trend in architecture that is quickly being adopted by architectural and design firms worldwide.
 To explore how you can benefit from real-time rendering and boost your team’s collaboration and visualization capabilities, try Enscape for free!